 Kerala Hill Stations Guide

-The East of Kerala is bounded by the ridge of mountains called the "Western Ghats", which reach their dramatic climax at Anamudi ( 2695m), which is the penisula's highest mountain before rippling into the sea, just short of Kanyakumari in the furthest point south of India.
+The East of Kerala is bounded by the ridge of mountains called the "Western Ghats", which reach their dramatic climax at Anamudi ( 2695m), which is the Deccan penisula's highest mountain before the land ripples into the sea, just short of Kanyakumari in the furthest point south of India.
 The hill stations offer a wonderfully pleasant climate and in their dramatic mountains and gorges, an ancient India little spoilt by the industrial now.

 Here are both hillside plantations and also jungle.